 Two unique locations easily reached from downtown have plenty of amenities for the traveler on-the-go.
 The Modern Hotel & Bar boasts an award winning cocktail program and social media worthy decor (a genius of a remodel, formerly a Travelodge).
 If you’d like a place that feels more like home, The Boise Guest House features a selection of rooms with kitchens and pet-friendly perks.

 This is a true 24 hour experience so rise, shine and go into your last few hours in Boise glistening.
-Boise Hot Yoga features some top notch instructors that will walk you step by step through their 60 or 80 minute Bikram classes.
+Boise Hot Yoga features some top notch instructors that will walk you step by step through their 80 minute Bikram classes.
 A little stretch and a good sweat to start the day on the right foot?
 Yes, please.

 Now it’s time to put the cherry (or kale) on top of a great trip.
 Head next door and replenish from your workout with fresh pressed juices and acai bowls.
 Choose from a menu full of 100% organic juices like the Holy Kale, RePear, and Turn Up The Beet.
 Maybe try Amie’s personal favorite, the Peanut Butter Bowl with a Recover wellness shot on the side.